lhoangan/lhoangan.github.io/_posts/blogs/2019-05-22-focus-zoom.md

 My writing:

+Quick review of a pin-hole camera model: lens, object, image, film, focal point, optical axis, principal point, lens center

+Figure with all names labeled

+First, let us revisit quickly the image formation of a camera.
+Given a simple concave lens with focal length f, an object placed in front of the camera will create an image on the opposite side of the lens.
+Now to actually identify where the image will be and how large it is, we need to show at least 2 rays passing through each object points.
+The rule is simple
+- rays that go through the lens center will keep going straight, no refraction
+- rays that go parallel to the optical axis will diverse toward the focal point of the lens, and
+- vice versa: rays that go through the focal point of the lens will end up parallel to the lens optical axis.

+Figure with one object and many rays from a few points on the object

+So in the diagram we only show 2 rays of light, but it's important to note that for each ponit on the object, there are infinitively many rays pass through and arrive at the lens, resulting on countless number of rays appear on the other side of the lens.
+Yet, all the rays converse at 1 single point K. That point has all rays arrive so if being placed on a film will result in a sharpest image of the object.
+The film, if however placed on other places, can will have the image of the object but rather blur

+Figure of simple set up and 2 rays on the objects's head demonstract the effects of zooms and focus: moving focal point

+Explain how the lens is actually a system of lenses and confirm (with article) that it actually changes internal focal length

+So now, focus is to adjust the camera such at the clear point falls on the film.
+There are multiple way to achive that:
+- Move the film closer to the lens
+- Bring the lense closer to the film
+- Change the focal length to be larger

 Camera lens is to focus light reflected from objects onto the film plane.
 If every light rays reflected from a single point on the objects end up at one single point on the film, the point will be clear, if they end up at